 What's the difference?
-Both AMI (American Megatrends Inc.) Aptio V and coreboot are both UEFI firmware.
+AMI (American Megatrends Inc.) Aptio V and coreboot are both UEFI firmware.
 These exist to provide an interface between your Operating System and hardware, so the OS know's what devices there are and how to control them.
 UEFI was a direct replacement for BIOS and whilst UEFI has been standard for over a decade, it's commonly referred to as BIOS.

-So AMI is better?
-AMI is definately more capable but one of the major appeals of coreboot is that it's open-source, so all of the source code is public - you can find it here.
+So which is better?
+AMI is definitely more capable but one of the major appeals of coreboot is that it's open-source, so all of the source code is public - you can find it here.
 This means that you can see everything inside it, and if you know how, make any change you like.
 It really suits Linux, as it uses the exact same licensing (GPLv2) as the Linux kernel.

 Due to how lightweight coreboot is, it will offer better performance and lower power consumption.
 For example, the LabTop Mk IV combined with coreboot will offer approximately 8% more performance and around 20% longer battery life (with a record of 13 hours and 42 minutes for general use).